-While some people grill year-round, others prefer to store their barbecue for the winter and bring it back out the following summer.
+While some people grill year-round, others prefer to store their barbecue over the winter and bring it back out the following summer.

 Clean your barbecue properly

-The first step is to take your barbecue apart and clean the parts.
-First, clean the grills and burners with a degreaser and rinse with water.
-Then, clean the grill chamber with a degreaser and use a brush to clean the sides and remove any residue.
-Rinse the grill chamber with water.
+Before storing your barbecue for the winter, the first step is to take it apart and clean the parts.
+First clean the grills and burners with a degreaser and rinse with water.
+Then clean the grill chamber with a degreaser and use a brush to thoroughly clean the sides and remove any residue.
+Then rinse out the grill chamber with water.

 Storing your barbecue

 Once you have cleaned your barbecue, there are two ways to store it: